Explosion destroys coffee shop, injures 3 in rural Georgia

 - British Columbia declares state of emergency over wildfires

+Three employees were the only people inside the coffee shop when it exploded, Allen said.
+It wasn’t immediately known how seriously they were injured, he said, but all three workers were airlifted to a hospital in Gainesville, Florida.

-Homerville has about 2,500 residents living roughly 30 miles (48 kilometers) from the Georgia-Florida line.
+Homerville is located roughly 30 miles (48 kilometers) from the Georgia-Florida line.
+Officials used the city’s Facebook page to urge residents Friday to stay away, referring only to “issues within the downtown area.”

+“First responders and all other crews need the area to be as free of traffic as possible in order to get their jobs done,” the city’s Facebook post said.

+Nan Mikell, Homerville’s city manager, did not immediately return phone and email messages.
+No one answered the phone at the Clinch County Emergency Management Agency.
+The phone number for Homerville police was forwarded to Mikell’s voicemail.